casey/just/README.md

 existing environment variables.

-If `dotenv-command` is set, `just` runs it with the configured `shell` and loads its standard output as an environment file, instead of reading one from disk.
+If `dotenv-command` is set, `just` runs it with the configured `shell` and loads its standard output as an environment file.

-This is useful for sourcing secrets from a secret manager or vault without first writing them to disk:
+This is useful for sourcing secrets from a secret manager or vault:

 ```just
 set dotenv-command := 'sops -d .enc.env'
 ```

-The command-line option `--dotenv-command` can be used to set or override `dotenv-command` at runtime. `dotenv-command` is incompatible with the other dotenv settings, except `dotenv-override`, which still controls whether the command's output overrides existing environment variables.
-With `set lists`, the value of `dotenv-command` may be a list, which is space-joined into a single command.
+The command-line option `--dotenv-command` can be used to set or override `dotenv-command` at runtime.

 For example, if your `.env` file contains: